KUN2560 – Topics in Visual Studies

 10 credits overlap with KUN4560 – Topics in Visual Studies

 This course will be conducted primarily as a seminar with class discussion.
-There will be a three hour seminar once a week for 9 weeks.

 In order to qualify to the final exam, you must complete these compulsory assignments: